Fundamentals of Recurrent Neural Network (RNN) and Long Short-Term Memory (LSTM) Network: Introduction

-Since the original 1997 LSTM paper \cite{hochreiter1997long}, numerous theoretical and experimental works have been published on the subject of this type of an RNN, many of them reporting on the astounding results achieved across a wide variety of application domains where data is sequential.
-The impact of the LSTM network has been notable in language modeling, speech-to-text transcription, machine translation, and other applications.
-However, as of this writing, a single self-contained primer that provides a clear and concise explanation of the Vanilla LSTM computational cell with well-labeled and logically composed schematics that go hand-in-hand with the formulas is lacking.
-The present work is motivated by the conviction that a unifying document, conveying the basic theory underlying the RNN and the LSTM network, will benefit the Machine Learning (ML) community.
+As of the timeframe of this writing, a single self-contained primer that provides a clear and concise explanation of the Vanilla LSTM computational cell with well-labeled and logically composed schematics that go hand-in-hand with the formulas is still lacking.
+The present work is motivated by the conviction that a unifying reference, conveying the basic theory underlying the RNN and the LSTM network, will benefit the Machine Learning (ML) community.

+The present article is an attempt to fill in this gap, aiming to serve as the introductory text that the future students and practitioners of RNN and LSTM network can rely upon for learning all the basics pertaining to this rich system.
+With the emphasis on using a consistent and meaningful notation to explain the facts and the fundamentals (while removing mystery and dispelling the myths), this backgrounder is for those inquisitive researchers and practitioners who not only want to know ``how'', but also to understand ``why''.

 We focus on the RNN first, because the LSTM network is a type of an RNN, and since the RNN is a simpler system, the intuition gained by analyzing the RNN applies to the LSTM network as well.
 Importantly, the canonical RNN equations, which we derive from differential equations, serve as the starting model that stipulates a perspicuous logical path toward ultimately arriving at the LSTM system architecture.